celanthe/dev-docs/docs/home/console.md

 ![Groups](./assets/NewConsole/GroupInstallSelectApp.png)

-Once you’ve selected an app, its details will appear in the **App Details Preview** section, including the app’s version, package name, and app type—that is, whether it’s an Enterprise app or a Google app.
+Once you’ve selected an app, its details will appear in the **App Details Preview** section, including the app’s version, package name, and app type—-That is, whether it’s an Enterprise app or a Google app.

 ![Groups](./assets/NewConsole/GroupInstallApp.png)